(Court of Appeal, Black, Kitchin, Gloster LJJ, 5 November 2014)

 Prior to that hearing the mother had been served by the father’s solicitors with statements, various court bundles including a costs schedule and position statements on behalf of both the guardian and the father.
 There was no indication in any of the correspondence or in the notice of hearings that the father would seek directions that their children’s trust funds should be transferred to his control.
 Nor had he issued any application for such a direction.
 The only intimation was a brief statement “that the children’s respective trust funds be signed by [the mother] to my guardianship” which appeared in paragraph 8 of an unsigned position statement which appears to have been served on the mother’s solicitors on 18 March 2013.
 However it looks as though this statement only reached the mother under cover of a letter dated 19 March 2013 since by then she was acting in person.
 It is also of note that the father’s signed position statement dated 14 March 2013 contained no such statement in relation to the trust funds.
 It is not clear to me which version the mother received.

-Paragraphs 5 and 6 of the Order - the children’s trust funds
+Discussion and determination Paragraphs 5 and 6 of the Order - the children’s trust funds

 Paragraphs 5 and 6 of the Order relate to investment accounts which were apparently set up for the benefit of the children when the mother and father were married.
 HHJ Meston QC was not told on 25 March 2014 that those accounts had been the subject matter of consideration by DJ White in December 2009.
 DJ White had heard evidence in relation to the trust funds in contested ancillary relief proceedings, because the management of those trust funds was apparently an issue that was in contention during the course of that hearing.
 Following that hearing DJ White made an order dated 15 December 2009 which expressly recorded an undertaking from the father in the following terms: